 On-Campus Event Notification

 Have you noticed that attendance has been down for on-campus events?
-Those flyers that are killing the environment are also a buzz kill to the eyes of millennials.
-By inviting residents to campus events with a Facebook event page, you’ll help students stay up-to-date with what’s going on around campus.
-Even include a flyer or pictures from last years event (if it is an annual event) to incorporate old traditions into a more modern format.
+Those flyers that are killing the environment are also a buzz kill to the eyes of Gen Z. By inviting residents to campus events with a Facebook event page, you’ll help students stay up-to-date with what’s going on around campus.
+Even include a flyer or pictures from last year’s event (if it is an annual event) to incorporate old traditions into a more modern format.

 Changing the lock system on the doors?
 Has there been an update on move-in/move-out dates for the semester?
 Do you have items in the lost and found that have yet to be claimed?
 Simple, well-written posts with pictures or videos can easily spread the word across your campus housing community to make quick announcements.